mattandrews/offtherecord/_posts/2018-03-26-bilingual.markdown

 Finally, it was over to the group to share bilingual songs, or at least, songs that weren't in English.
 The primary language is noted in brackets after each track:

-- Russel: Calexico - "Güero Canelo" (Spanish)
+- Russell: Calexico - "Güero Canelo" (Spanish)
 - William: Shonen Knife - "Riding On The Rocket" (Japanese)
 - Lewis: Laibach - "Warme Lederhaut" (German)
 - Steph: Mc Solaar - "Hasta la Vista" (Spanish + French)